-Coming back to White’s theory of Oxbridge and the Ivy League, Trump hasn’t been, in a sense, inculcated in the same way.
+Coming back to Wight’s theory of Oxbridge and the Ivy League, Trump hasn’t been, in a sense, inculcated in the same way.

 “I think he’s an awful man in many ways, but his administration was placed under a veritable siege in the interest of an alliance against international global terrorism.
 He got rid of Steve Bannon for different reasons and he’s had to bring in John Bolton.
 Mike Pompeo.
 These guys are part of the war machine.”

-“Well I’m a great believer in referencing history to give us an understanding of where we are today and I see many parallels between the dying days of the Roman Empire,” White says.
+“Well I’m a great believer in referencing history to give us an understanding of where we are today and I see many parallels between the dying days of the Roman Empire,” Wight says.

 “We’re talking about a US empire that has many of the same qualities as the Roman empire.